How To Configure Cloud RADIUS With Meraki

 - In the RADIUS servers section, click Add a server again.

-- From the JoinNow Management Portal (navigate to RADIUS > RADIUS Configuration), copy the Secondary IP Address, Authentication Port and Shared Secret and paste them in the Host, Port, and Secret fields in the Meraki.
+- From the JoinNow Management Portal (navigate to RADIUS > RADIUS Configuration), copy the Secondary IP Address, Authentication Port, and Shared Secret and paste them in the Host, Port, and Secret fields in the Meraki.

 - Click Save Changes.

-Configuring Access Point to use Splash Page
+Configuring Meraki Access Point To Use Splash Page

 Follow these steps to configure the Access point: